|

 Turntables from Old Bank

-the Vaiden Bank was in this location, there was a heavy, thickly-knit wire
+Vaiden Bank (1890) was in this location, there was a heavy, thickly-knit wire

 topped with a row of very sharp spikes extending to within 8" to